Do You Have Any of These Mosquito Sources? 🤔

 - You or a family member receive mosquito bites during the day, even if it's you're standing outside for a few minutes!

 - Mosquitoes are biting indoors (office, home, garage, etc.)

 - You notice black-and-white adult mosquitoes about the size of a pencil eraser head.

 How Do I Keep Them Out of My Home? 🏡

 In order to reduce the population and control the nuisance, residents must take responsibility for their own yards and work with their neighbors to do the same.
 Make mosquito source reduction a part of your weekly routine.
-Together we can keep a healthier San Gabriel Valley.

 How did invasive Aedes mosquitoes get here? 🤷🏽♂️

 In 2011 our staff identified a thriving population of Aedes albopictus (one type of Aedes mosquito) in the city of El Monte.
 The mosquito was able to use stagnant water in flower pots, planters, and watered vegetation surrounding people’s homes.
 In subsequent years, Aedes aegypti and Aedes notoscriptus were also identified in the Los Angeles area.

 Reports started coming in of localized infestations up and down the entire state of California.
 The statewide infestation of invasive Aedes is due to multiple introductions from shipments of goods contaminated with mosquito eggs.
 People moving with plants and containers can also carry Aedes eggs.

 Get interactive: Map of Aedes Mosquitoes Invasion (CA Dept. of Public Health) 🌎